Musab712/SimplixSolution/backend/README.md

 # Backend API

 This is the backend API for the Apex Automate website.
-It handles contact form submissions and triggers n8n workflows.
+It handles contact form submissions and can be extended to forward leads to email, CRM, or other services.

 ## Setup